Independent Domination of k-Trees: Preliminary Results

 In 2013, Tokunaga \cite{tokunaga} and Campos and Wakabayashi \cite{campos} independently proved an upper bound on the domination of maximal outerplanar graphs.

 \begin{theorem} \cite{tokunaga,campos} Suppose $G$ is an $n$-vertex maximal outerplanar graph with $n\geq 3$ having $k$ vertices of degree $2$, then \end{theorem}

 Campos and Wakabayashi also provided families of maximal outerplanar graphs to demonstrate that their upper bound was tight in general.
 While Campos and Wakabayashi's proof method considered the graph's internal triangles, Tokunaga's proof instead relied on a simple coloring method.
+As maximal outerplanar graphs form a subclass of $2$-trees, a natural question is whether this bound and technique can be extended to $2$-trees, and more broadly, to all $k$-trees.
 We generalize Tokunaga's proof method for independent domination of $k$-trees for all $k\in \mathbb{N}$.